 Poetry From the On Being Gathering (Opening Night)

-David Whyte is a poet and philosopher.
+David Whyte is the author of many books of poetry and prose.
 He grew up with a strong, imaginative influence from his Irish mother among the hills and valleys of his father’s Yorkshire.
 He now makes his home in the Pacific Northwest of the United States.
-The author of books of both poetry and prose, David holds a degree in Marine Zoology and has worked as a naturalist guide in the Galapagos Islands.
-He is the author of The Heart Aroused: Poetry and the Preservation of the Soul in Corporate America and Consolations: The Solace, Nourishment and Underlying Meaning of Everyday Words, and The Bell and the Blackbird.
+He holds a degree in Marine Zoology and has worked as a naturalist guide in the Galapagos Islands.
+His books include The Heart Aroused: Poetry and the Preservation of the Soul in Corporate America, Consolations: The Solace, Nourishment and Underlying Meaning of Everyday Words, and The Bell and the Blackbird.
 His latest collections are David Whyte: Essentials and Still Possible.

 Krista Tippett: Poetry reading framed the On Being Gathering this year, and we are so happy now to share these slices of beauty, elation, and contemplation with you.
 Here’s how David Whyte opened for us on Friday night.